“Find out what cellulite is, what causes it and what you can do to treat it.”

 Other people prefer less invasive methods by getting spa treatments.
 While this method might minimize the look of cellulite, it tends to be a temporary effect.
 People also use mesotherapy which was originally developed in Europe.

-You can find an extended list of treatments here (scroll down to #4).
+You can find an extended list of what works for cellulite here.

 While each of these methods has been shown to affect the look of cellulite, the easiest and healthiest way to get rid of cellulite is diet and exercise.
 Not only is it a great way to safely reduce cellulite but it is also better for your overall health.